Nomination Deadline: June 1st

 - Bridges, tunnels, waterways, railways, roads (other than toll): eligible only when carrying traffic; the time of final completion or dedication is not important.

 - Toll or similar regional roads: any portion in use is eligible.
 The entire road is eligible when it is 75% operational.
+Regional roads are defined as not Federal or State/Provincial roads.

 - Water supply, flood control dams: eligible when ready to take the full design head of water.